 Processing and investigating quality assurance/improvement incident reports North Coast EMS oversees an extensive Quality Improvement Program and utilizes an EMSA approved Regional QIP Plan.
 QIP Plans have been approved by North Coast EMS for all Base Hospitals and ALS Providers, who also submit quarterly QIP updates.
-This quarter, EMSA approved the North Coast EMS Plan annual update.
+This quarter, we initiated a process to review, consolidate and update CQI Policies and the CQI Plan.